PMaynard/Secure-Global-Routing/README.md

 Report ([PDF](https://github.com/PMaynard/Secure-Global-Routing/blob/master/docs/report.pdf)|[MD](https://github.com/PMaynard/Secure-Global-Routing/blob/master/docs/report.md))

+This repository contians report discussing some of the threats to the global routing infrastructure, and what [Mutually Agreed Norms for Routing Security](https://www.manrs.org/) (MANRS) are doing to improve the situation.

+This repository alos contains a testbed to that allows you to spoof ICMP packets and how to prevent packet spoofing.

 # ICMP Spoofing

 ## Install the Dependencies

 - [mininet](http://mininet.org/): Creates a local testbed network using Linux namespaces.
 - [packit](https://linux.die.net/man/8/packit): Packet Spoofing.
 - [tshark](https://www.wireshark.org/docs/man-pages/tshark.html): Packet capture and analysis.